lacchain/besu-pro-testnet/DEPLOY_APPLICATIONS.md

         }
     }
 ```
-Click on "Solidity Compiler" option in left section.
+Click on "Solidity Compiler" option in the left section.
 Change the compiler version to 0.5.12 and click on "Compile MyContract.sol" button.

-If the compilation is ok, you will see a green check on "Solidity Compiler" option.
+If the compilation works, you will see a green check on the "Solidity Compiler" option.

 ### Contract Deployment

-Connect Metamask to one of your LACChain address.
+Connect Metamask to one of your LACChain addresses.
 In Metamask, the dropdown menu for Networks lists several options; select custom RPC.
 In the settings menu, for ‘New RPC URL’, add the RPC server from your LACChain node, usually HTTP://<YOUR_IP_NODE>:4545

 Go back to Remix and click on "Deploy and run transactions" option.
-On Environment option choose "Injected Web3".
+On the Environment option choose "Injected Web3".
 This option will connect to Metamask and your LACChain node too.

 Click on "Deploy" button.
 A window of Metamask will appear to ask your confirmation and sign the transaction.
 Click on the "Edit" link and then on the "Advanced" tab.
 Set the gas price to "0" and click on "Save" button.

 Finally click on "Confirm" button.
-The transaction will be send to the network of LACChain.
-If the contract is deploy, you will see a green check in log section of Metamask.
+The transaction will be send to the LACChain Network.
+If the contract is deployed, you will see a green check in log section of Metamask.
 In addition, contract deployed will appear in left section into "Deploy and transactions" section.

 ## Additional